-Once you’ve mastered choux pastry, you can make éclairs, profiteroles, cream puffs and even cheese puffs, so this is a great recipe to learn.
-And choux pastry is much easier to make than you would think.
-I used the choux pastry to make chocolate éclairs, a classic treat, but this recipe would work equally well with any of the Natrel Flavoured Milks to flavour the pastry cream.
+Once you’ve mastered choux pastry, you can make éclairs, profiteroles, cream puffs and even cheese puffs.
+Use the choux pastry to make chocolate éclairs, a classic treat, but this recipe would work equally well with any of the Natrel Flavoured Milks to flavour the pastry cream.
+Enjoy this delicious dessert!

 - Place a strainer over a large bowl.
 Set aside.

 - In a heatproof bowl, beat the egg yolks with the sugar until the mixture is very light in colour.
 Whisk in the flour and then the cornstarch.
 Beat until smooth.
 Set aside.

 - In a saucepan, heat the milk on medium-high.
 Bring to almost a boil and then remove from heat.

 - Pour the hot milk over the egg mixture and whisk well.
 Pour the mixture back into the saucepan and return the pan to the stove.

 - Bring the mixture to a boil, whisking constantly, and cook for 1 minute.
 Immediately remove the pan from the heat and transfer the pastry cream to the strainer.
 Whisk it through the strainer into the bowl.
 Cover with a layer of plastic wrap pressed down onto the surface.

 - Refrigerate for at least several hours or overnight.

 - Preheat the oven to 375°F (190°C).
 Line a couple of large baking sheets with parchment paper.